PokemonAutomation/pokemonautomation.github.io/docs/FAQ.md

 Disconnect your real controller, then change the controller type back to the desired controller.
 For wired controllers, you will need to press a button (via keyboard) to connect to the Switch.
 Wireless controllers will connect automatically* if they were previously already paired.

-*Due to [issue 800](https://github.com/PokemonAutomation/Arduino-Source/issues/800), this does not work reliably for the ESP32 on the Switch 1.
-So you will likely need to go back to the grip menu to re-pair.

 <hr>